lasystuff/PsychMelt-Rewrite-mirror/README.md

     return FunkinLua.Function_Stop; //also you can return "Function_" thing like doing in lua!
 }
 ```
+- Fully rewritten lua with shared backend (allows scripting at the same level as HScript)

 - Small but useful chart editor enhancements (Organizing the time display, Shift + Enter for instant preview, Ctrl + S shortcut)